 Taking simple precautions can go a long way in keeping you safe.
 Keep your valuables tucked away, stay aware of your belongings in crowded places, avoid walking alone through isolated areas at night, and use reputable taxi companies or ride-share apps.
 Public transport is considered safe and efficient, but watch for pickpockets, especially during peak hours.

-While Malaysia is generally safe, certain areas do pose higher risks.
+While Malaysia is mostly safe, certain areas do pose higher risks.
 The eastern coast of Sabah, near conflict zones in the southern Philippines, is known for increased risks related to kidnapping and violence.
-It is advised to avoid non-essential travel to these regions.
+We advise avoiding non-essential travel to these regions.

 Calendar initiatives in Malaysia